-Any DRR awarded will be for a fixed 12-month period from April 2023 - March 2024.
+Any DRR awarded will be for a fixed 12-month period from April 2024 - March 2025.

-Area Committee grants - these will be launched in late December 2022.
-Please contact us if you wish to be added to the mailing list or see www.cambridge.gov.uk.... for further information.
+Area Committee grants - these will be launched on 12th December 2023.
+Please contact us if you wish to be added to the mailing list or see Area Committee funding - Cambridge City Council for further information.